 The nation's roughly 2.5 million agricultural laborers have been officially declared "essential workers."
 As America moves forward through the pandemic, all Americans need their federal, state and local leaders to protect the people who are critical to securing and maintaining our access to our nation’s food supplies – farm workers and truckers.

 Social distancing guidelines, local sheltering orders, and support for officially-designated essential workers, including our communities’ first responders and medical personnel, will pull us through this terrible pandemic.
 Equally important are the often unseen heroes – the everyday heroes who work to produce and deliver the abundant harvests, stocked grocery shelves and community food banks that we often take for granted.
-As a former chairman of the board for Feeding Tampa Bay, I know first-hand how important food banks are to our communities in a time of crisis.
+As a former chair of the board for Feeding Tampa Bay, I know first-hand how important food banks are to our communities in a time of crisis.
 I also appreciate how much our food banks rely on agriculture and transportation workers.

 While Congress has moved quickly and with bi-partisanship to pass the CARES Act, the real work will be in the administration of this new legislation’s vast, $2 trillion funding.
 Efforts to flatten the COVID-19 curve are paramount, but so are the economic grants, loans and support that are essential to preserving state economies and reducing the risks of putting even more Americans out of work.

 Protecting essential workers is vital to ensuring that our nation has the goods and services to help us get through this globally challenging time.
 That needs to go for farm workers and truckers as well.
 Unlike so many of us, farm workers and truckers do not have the option to telecommute.
 This is especially important for our nation’s most important agricultural states.